ldabiralai/web-toolkit/README.md

 ## How to use

-`npm install @eurosport/web-toolkit emotion react-emotion emotion-theming`
+`npm install @eurosport/web-toolkit emotion react-emotion emotion-theming polished`

 All available components are exported as named exports so you can pull them in easily: